ashkanvg/cuJSON/README.md

 4. Parse the JSON Data:
 - For Standard JSON:
 ```
-cuJSONResult parsed_tree = parse_standard_json(input);
+cuJSONResult parsed_array = parse_standard_json(input);
 ```
 - For JSON Lines:
 ```
-cuJSONResult parsed_tree = parse_json_lines(input);
+cuJSONResult parsed_array = parse_json_lines(input);
 ```
 5. Access Parsed Results (Further Processing)
-The cuJSONResult structure (detailed below) contains pointers to the CPU-located parsed data.
+The `cuJSONResult` structure (detailed below) contains pointers to the CPU-located parsed data.
 You'll typically need to write custom code or use existed cuJSON query iterator to navigate this structure and extract the values you need.
 We elaborate on the [Query Iterator](#query) later in this page.